After his first practice with the Syracuse Crunch Tuesday, Henri Ikonen spent some extra time on the ice working with fellow rookies.

 “Everything is new for me -- small ice rink, new team -- but I’m getting used to it,” said Vermin, who is expected to make his Crunch debut this weekend.
 “I’m feeling pretty good.”

 Vermin signed a three-year deal with Tampa Bay in September, but was assigned to Bern of the Swiss A-League instead of coming over to North America.
 He will likely play in the Lightning organization in America next season.

 We continue our Bolt Prospect of the Week award, an honor (virtually) given to one Tampa Bay Lightning prospect for their recent contributions on and off the ice.

-The Prospect of the Week for February 25, 2014 is … Kristers Gudlevskis, G, Team Latvia (IIHF).
+The Bolt Prospect of the Week for March 24, 2014 is … Adam Wilcox, G, Minnesota Golden Gophers (NCAA - USA).

 Adam Wilcox’s trophy mantle is filling up.
 It’s a good thing the Bolt Prospect of the Week award doesn’t come with a big, honkin’ trophy.

 The mailbag is back with your questions about Lightning Land, present and future.

 To have a question answered, use the hashtag, #bpmailbag on Twitter, or respond on our messageboard.

 @BoltProspects if you're Yzerman, what type of contracts are you aiming for with Johnson, Panik, and Palat?
 Panik shorter than the rest?